 Johanna Howard sells a variety of homeware, including throws, pillows, and, of course, candles.
 The candles are hand-poured and crafted by her daughter, who started making candles when she was 8 years old.
 The soy-coconut candles use cotton-core wicks and phthalate-free oils and have names like “Herstory” and “Save the Turtles!!!”
 This one, inspired by a Lizzo lyric, has notes of lavender, sage, and rosemary.

 We’ve previously written about these candles from Martinique-based brand Ysnay, which come in ceramic bowls that are art pieces in their own right.
-Made from a blend of soy and beeswax, they have a wood wick, a burn time of 70 hours, and turn into a reusable vessel once the wax is all gone.
+Made from a blend of soy and beeswax, they have a wood wick and a burn time of 70 hours, and they turn into a reusable vessel once the wax is all gone.

 Another candle-as-art option is this one from Laguna Candles, founded by Sharie Hendricks in 2003.
 The brand collaborates with local artisans to create handblown and sculpted vessels and candles made from a soy-coconut-wax blend and unbleached cotton wicks.

-Hand-poured and packed in Baltimore County, 228 Grant Street Candle Co. makes all-natural soy-wax candles with a simple formula: wax, wick, and scent.
+228 Grant Street Candle Co. makes all-natural soy-wax candles with a simple formula: wax, wick, and scent.
+The candles are hand-poured and packed in Baltimore County.
 This one is inspired by the tropics and has top notes of melon and peach along with notes of plumeria flowers and jasmine.

 Joyaa started Glow Candle Bar as a hobby, but it quickly turned into a full-fledged business.
 The brand sells candles made from a blend of coconut and apricot wax and essential oils sourced from all over the world.
 Every candle is hand-poured and comes in reusable glass metallic jars.
 Featuring a wood wick, this candle has base notes of vanilla, patchouli, and labdanum, along with notes of black rose, cumin, pink peppercorn, grapefruit, and plum.